fouadhussain/VendingMachine/README.md

 -JUnit 5 and JavaSE_14

--Src has 2 sub dir - scripts (JUnit) and VMachine (frameowrk and main program)
+-Src has 2 sub dir - scripts (JUnit) and VMachine (framework and main program)

 -You can run the program by choosing a JUnit test to run (use below notes for guidance)

 - You can run the main program from VMachine package - RunVendingMachine.java

 ------------------------------------------------------------------------------------
 JUnit Tests